CONAE-GVT/ARGeoPM10_PM10_CONAE/README.md

 ## Requirements
  - Python >= 3.7.0
- - GRASS GIS >= 7.6
+ - GRASS GIS >= 7.6 (GRASS GIS should be updated to >= 7.8, though it is not yet tested for this implementation)
  - Any flavour of Conda.
 We recommend [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
  - A version Docker on your OS

 ## Local Set up

-In order to provide environment variables to the project it is needed a `.env` file in the root of the project.
+In order to provide environment variables to the project, it is needed a `.env` file in the root of the project.
 Copy the `.env.template` as `.env` and replace the placeholders with real values.

 ```